Jack Priestley’s Family History

 EDWARD HEELIS and LEAH CATTERSON (9)

 EDWARD HEELIS.
 We have not found a baptism for Edward Heelis.
-We know from his marriage licence that he was born around 1698.
-[1] Gillian Waters, who has done much research on our Skipton ancestors, believed that Edward Heelis of Skibeden was the second son of William Heelis, farmer of Skibeden, who married Ann Slater in 1694.
+We know from the will of William Heelis, yeoman farmer of Skibeden, that Edward was his son, which means that Edward’s mother was Ann Slater.
+From his marriage licence we find that he was born around 1698.
+[1] Gillian Waters, who has done much research on our Skipton ancestors, believes that Edward was the second son.
 Their eldest son William was born in 1695, followed by a daughter Alice, who died in infancy.
-This is confirmed by William Heelis’s will, in which his son Edward is the principal beneficiary after his wife.
+This is consistent with William Heelis’s will, in which his son Edward is the principal beneficiary after his wife.

 Edward’s birth would fit neatly into this 4-year gap.
 He called his oldest son William.

-Edward became a yeoman farmer like his father.
+Edward grew up on Skibeden Farm, east of Skipton, and became a yeoman farmer like his father.

 LEAH CATTERSON was the daughter of Stephen Catterson and his wife Grace Haworth.
 Her father was one of the leading citizens of Skipton.
 He was an attorney and a considerable landholder.
 He was the tenant of the Red Lion Inn on Skipton High Street, which was also a substantial farmhouse.